Amigas y rivales: Plot

 Roxana, Don Roberto's second wife, is extremely beautiful but hiding an unscrupulous criminal soul under the mask of an ideal wife.
 Her real name is Carolina.
 She attempted to kill her own father, Tomás, for which he sent her to an asylum, but she escaped and established the new identity of Roxana.
 She poisoned Don Roberto's first wife so he'd be free to marry her, but secretly desired her new stepson Robertito and killed his fiancée so she would have a chance with him.
 They became romantically involved, but Robertito realizes how much he loves Laura and tries to end his relationship with Roxana, which angers her.
 Roxana teams up with Sebastián to take revenge on the friends.
 She goes to jail but manages to escape.

 Georgina sleeps with Sebastián and gets pregnant but she later shoots and kills him.
 After having been unwilling to live, Ofelia chooses to fight for her life.
 Roberto proposes to Laura.
 Jimena sheds her bad habits, and Nayeli manages to carry on a successful acting career.

 At the friends' graduation party, Roxana appears with a group of armed men planning to take revenge on Jimena and Laura.
 Laura is absent because she felt sick.
 Roxana mentions killing Roberto's first wife.
 Joaquin is accidentally killed.

 Pepe is shot in the arm.
 Carlota reveals that Robertito and Roxana are half-siblings, as Padre Tomás is the father of both of them.
 Roxana wants to throw sulfuric acid on Jimena's face but Nayeli, Ofelia and Tamara hold her and Nayeli manages to make Roxana pour the acid on her own face.
 The police arrive and detain Roxana, and she ends in an asylum with a disfigured face.

 Jimena chose Pepe because Carlos failed her when he chose Ángela over her and will not forgive him.
 He wishes her happiness with Pepe.
 Paula gives up Ernesto so he can be happy with Nayeli.
 Nayeli ends up with Ernesto.
 Tamara ends up alone because of her bad luck with men.

 Ofelia and Ulises reunite the whole group Jimena, Nayeli, Tamara, Georgina, Robertito, Johnny, Ernesto, and Pepe at the end.
-Laura is absent because she is sick.
 Ulises announces that Ofelia has a life expectancy of at least 10 more years.
 They celebrate life and friendship together after so much pain and suffering.

+Notably, Laura is absent from the finale because, in real life, her actress-- Michelle Vieth-- was sick with gastroenteritis and had to go to the hospital.